tcamise-gpsw/trivial_docker_example/README.md

 2. Update the `valid_tasks` argument in `entrypoint.sh` to include the new task.
     1. Ideally this new task would take a `--help` argument to be consistent with the top level Docker container help
     2. TODO To maintain OCP, we could read these `valid_tasks` from a `yml` file instead of directly editing code
+    3. Alternatively we don't even need a valid list of tasks and will just throw a user to the error since the task won't be found.